chef/automate/components/docs-chef-io/content/automate/ha-on-premise-deployment-prerequisites.md

 Migrations involve downtime depending on how much data you have and the type of setup you are running.

-Migration can only happen from one Standalone Automate or Infra Server  or Chef Backend to Automate HA cluster.
+Migration can only happen from one Standalone Automate, Infra Server, or Chef Backend to Automate HA cluster.

-Automate HA will have Chef Automate running in the cluster, even if it is not required.
+Automate HA will always have Chef Automate running in the cluster.

 | Existing System | Supported Setup Type | Minimum Eligible System Version | Maximum Eligible System Version |  Pre-requisite Before Migration | Not Supported Use Cases |
 |-----------------|----------------------|---------------------------------|-----------|------------------------------| ----------------------- |